redux-observable/redux-observable/docs/basics/Epics.md

 > Need to match against multiple action types?
 No problem! `ofType` accepts any number of arguments!
 > `action$.ofType(FIRST, SECOND, THIRD) // FIRST or SECOND or THIRD`

-You can also use the `ofType()` operator directly as a [lettable operator](https://github.com/ReactiveX/rxjs/blob/master/doc/lettable-operators.md):
+You can also use the `ofType()` operator directly as a [pipeable operator](https://github.com/ReactiveX/rxjs/blob/master/doc/pipeable-operators.md):

 ```js
 import { ofType } from 'redux-observable';